The Fighting Finish

 Frustrated backers of Head Play felt they won… and given that the binocular view at most tracks makes it look like the inside horse is ahead, they may have had a point.
 They also felt the stewards were concerned about crossing the Colonel.
 Who knows?
 From what I’ve heard, that too has merit.

-If this doesn’t get you ready for the greatest two minutes in sports, have someone check your pulse.
+If the Fighting Finish doesn’t get you ready for the greatest two minutes in sports, have someone check your pulse.
 As promised, you be the judge, did the maiden really win a race?
 Did the stewards make the right call?
 You make the call: